 Conclusion:

+Four companies support the proposal.
+One company thinks it is not necessary and that reception of RRCConnectionRelease can be an implicit ACK.

+Proposal 3: Follow the legacy RLC procedure for poll bit setting in the RLC PDU(s) carrying the UL user data for UP-EDT.

-Proposal 4: The poll bit shall be set in the RLC PDU(s) carrying the DL user data for UP-EDT.
+Proposal 4: The poll bit shall be set in the RLC PDU(s) carrying the UL user data for UP-EDT.

 Company views